 "Rock and Roll":

-Johnson wrote about a singer recalling his childhood dream of being a star and followed his life through his musical work, with some close breaks until he is faced with the ultimate realisation that he is not destined to become a star.
+The lyrics describe a musician recalling his childhood dream of being a star and follows his life through his musical work, with some close breaks until he is faced with the ultimate realisation that he is not destined to become a star.
 It ends on an upbeat note from the would-be celebrity proclaiming "I thank the lord for giving me the little that I knew".
 Johnson based the early verses on his own life and the later verses "on others I've known.
 I always draw on things I know, things around me, on everyday life for my songs".
 He told Australasian Performing Rights Association representative, Debbie Kruger, in March 2002, that he had written it in two days:

 Kevin Johnson formed a trio, JAM (initialism for Johnson Ashdown McClellan) with Doug Ashdown ("Winter in America" aka "Leave Love Enough Alone") and Mike McClellan ("Song and Dance Man").
-They have toured around Australia through the 2000s.
+They toured Australia through the 2000s.

 In 1967 Kevin Johnson married Jill and by April 1975 the couple had two children.

 Text from this biography licensed under creative commons license